Double-quantum-dot Andreev molecules: Phase diagrams and critical evaluation of effective models: Approximate solutions

 The analysis of the two cases shows that determining both $V^{\mathrm{ZBW}}_0$ and $V^{\mathrm{ZBW}}_1$ is relatively costly even at $t=0$.
-To avoid such problems we now try to set both equal to each other which was approximatively satisfied in the first case.
-Moreover, we fix their values now to $V^{\mathrm{ZBW}}_0/U=V^{\mathrm{ZBW}}_1/U=0.1$ and change the ratio $\Delta/U$ in analogy to Fig.~\ref{fig:nrg_UG_20} with resulting phase diagrams shown in Fig.~\ref{fig:ezbw}.
-Since the effective values of $V^{\mathrm{ZBW}}_0/U$ and $V^{\mathrm{ZBW}}_1/U$ undergo corrections of several magnitudes as $\Delta/U$ is decreased, we expect this simple approach to break down as $\Delta/U \rightarrow 1$.
-Indeed, for $\Delta=0$, a regime dominated by Kondo effects, the simplified approach to eZBW incorrectly predicts a triplet GS.
-However, as the gap is further increased, the triplet GS evolution becomes qualitatively comparable to the exact results, albeit larger values of $\Delta/U$ have to be matched.
-The erroneous predictions of eZBW in Figs.~\ref{fig:ezbw}(a) and (b) are, of course, the artifact of selecting fixed values of hybridization terms for all values of the CS gap parameter.
+To avoid such problems we resort to the next simplification and assume both parameters to be equal.
+We fix their values to $V^{\mathrm{ZBW}}_0/U=V^{\mathrm{ZBW}}_1/U=0.1$ leaving in analogy to Fig.~\ref{fig:nrg_UG_20} only the ratio $\Delta/U$ to be tuned.
+The resulting phase diagrams are shown in Fig.~\ref{fig:ezbw}.
+Due to the assumption $V^{\mathrm{ZBW}}_0=V^{\mathrm{ZBW}}_1$, unphysical behavior appears in Fig.~\ref{fig:ezbw}(a) at $\Delta=0$ and in Fig.~\ref{fig:ezbw}(b) at $\Delta=0.005$ where Kondo effects dominate the system.
+Here, the simplified eZBW incorrectly predicts a sizable triplet GS in the middle of the phase diagram.
+Only as $\Delta/U$ is further increased, the triplet GS evolution becomes qualitatively comparable to the exact NRG results obtained earlier, albeit larger values of $\Delta/U$ are required.

-Overall, eZBW offers significant improvements over other approximations.
+Overall, eZBW allowed us to model singlet-triplet transitions of the full problem.
 However, the rapid evolution of effective tunneling rates as $\Delta/U$ decreases necessitates extensive parametric scans, diminishing eZBW's practical benefits.
-Approximate prescriptions for effective hybridization terms $V^{\mathrm{ZBW}}_0$ and $V^{\mathrm{ZBW}}_1$ have the potential to largely mitigate this disadvantage in a wide range of DQD's parameters.
-The initial analysis performed based on GS properties, however, demonstrates that eZBW has the potential to outperform AL-based and ZBW effective models, which both require a large gap and/or large inter-dot hopping in order to model the present case correctly.
-Further research involving also ABS spectroscopy and thermodynamic quantities should thus be undertaken.
+Approximate prescription fixing $V^{\mathrm{ZBW}}_0=V^{\mathrm{ZBW}}_1$ rectified this problem, but is qualitatively applicable only in a specific range of values illustrated in Fig.~\ref{fig:ezbw}(c)-(f).
+While eZBW shows potential for simplified modeling of the present system, we emphasize that a further quantitative analysis would be required.